jeka-kiselyov/fastify-mongoose-api/README.md

 #### .schemaDirPath: string

 Directory where it's possible to define schemas for [validation and serialization](#validation-and-serialization) in separate files.
-The directory will be trasverse includes all subdirectories.
+The directory will be trasverse includes all subdirectories using .schemaPathFilter as filter function to determinate if a file must be included.

+#### .schemaPathFilter: function (default `(pathFile, file) => file.endsWith('.js')`)

+A boolean function called for every file in `schemaDirPath` to determinate if file must be included.
+As default, all `.js` files are added.

+* `pathFile` is the path of the file
+* `file` is the fileName with extension.

 ## Sample Application